-- The provision of other services to G1 Therapeutics, Inc. by the entity that employs the consultant, legal counsel, expert or advisor. - The amount of fees received from G1 Therapeutics, Inc. by the entity that employs the consultant, legal counsel, expert or advisor. - The policies and procedures of the entity that employs the consultant, legal counsel, expert or advisor that are designed to prevent conflicts of interest. - Any business or personal relationship of the consultant, legal counsel, expert or advisor with a member of the Compensation Committee. - Any stock of G1 Therapeutics, Inc. owned by the consultant, legal counsel, expert or advisor.
+- The provision of other services to G1 Therapeutics, Inc. by the entity that employs the consultant, legal counsel, expert, or advisor. - The amount of fees received from G1 Therapeutics, Inc. by the entity that employs the consultant, legal counsel, expert, or • advisor. - The policies and procedures of the entity that employs the consultant, legal counsel, expert, or advisor that are designed to • prevent conflicts of interest. - Any business or personal relationship of the consultant, legal counsel, expert, or advisor with a member of the • Compensation Committee. - Any stock of G1 Therapeutics, Inc. owned by the consultant, legal counsel, expert, or advisor.

-A copy of the Compensation Committee's written charter is publicly available on our website at www.g1therapeutics.com.
+A copy of the Compensation Committee's written charter is publicly available on our website at www.gltherapeutics.com.

 Nominating and Governance Committee.
-The Nominating and Governance Committee of the Board of Directors, or the Nominating Committee, met six (6) times during fiscal 2020 and has three (3) members, Seth A. Rudnick (Chair), Garry Nicholson and Cynthia L. Schwalm.
-Our Board of Directors has determined that Dr. Rudnick, Mr. Nicholson and Ms. Schwalm are "independent" as defined in the applicable Nasdaq rules and regulations.
+The Nominating and Governance Committee of the Board of Directors, or the Nominating Committee, met four (4) times during fiscal 2021 and has three (3) members, Willie A. Deese (Chair), Garry Nicholson and Cynthia L. Flowers.
+During the fiscal year ended December 31, 2021, and until his resignation from the Board of Directors on October 13, 2021, Dr. Rudnick was Chair of the Nominating and Governance Committee.
+Our Board of Directors has determined that Mr. Deese, Mr. Nicholson and Ms. Flowers are "independent" as defined in the applicable Nasdaq rules and regulations.
 The Nominating Committee's responsibilities include:

-- identifying and recommending candidates for membership on our Board of Directors; - recommending directors to serve on board committees; - reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers; - evaluating, and overseeing the process of evaluating, the performance of our Board of Directors and individual directors; and - assisting our Board of Directors on corporate governance matters.
+- identifying and recommending candidates for membership on our Board of Directors; - recommending directors to serve on board committees; - reviewing and recommending our corporate governance guidelines and policies; • - reviewing proposed waivers of the code of conduct for directors and executive officers; • - evaluating, and overseeing the process of evaluating, the performance of our Board of Directors and individual directors; • and - assisting our Board of Directors on corporate governance matters.

 Generally, the Nominating Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third party search firms or other appropriate sources.
 Once identified, the Nominating Committee will evaluate a candidate's qualifications in accordance with our Nominating and Governance Committee Policy Regarding Qualifications of Directors appended to the Nominating Committee's written charter.
 Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of our industry, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on the Board of Directors, and concern for the long-term interests of our stockholders.
 The Nominating Committee has not adopted a formal diversity policy in connection with the consideration of director nominations or the selection of nominees.
-However, the Nominating Committee will consider issues of diversity among its members in identifying and considering nominees for director, and strive to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and country of citizenship on the Board of Directors and its committees.
+However, the Nominating Committee will consider issues of diversity among its members in identifying and considering nominees for director, and strive to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity, and country of citizenship on the Board of Directors and its committees.
+In addition, the Nominating Committee's charter provides that a director may serve on no more than four total public company boards.